Achievable logoAchievable logo

 • One attempt allowed

-Sometimes there are only a certain number of shares available at specific prices in the market.
-For example, a customer places an order to buy 1,000 shares of stock at $50, but only 500 are available.
-In this case, an all or none (AON) order would not execute until all 1,000 shares were available at $50 or less.
-With AON orders, the brokerage firm attempts to fill the order until the order is canceled (multiple attempts allowed).
+In this situation, an all or none (AON) order would not execute until all 1,000 shares were available at $50 or less.
+With AON orders, the brokerage firm keeps attempting to fill the order until it’s either filled or canceled (multiple attempts allowed).

-Fill or kill (FOK) orders are the most stringent order specification that requires all of the shares to be filled immediately.
-In the same situation, the order would be canceled with only 500 of the 1,000 shares available.
+Fill or kill (FOK) orders are the most stringent.
+They require the entire order to be filled immediately.
+In the same situation, the order would be canceled because only 500 of the 1,000 shares are available.

 Key points